ZASamm/run-wild/README.md

 #### Objectives:

 1. **Motivate Regular Exercise**: By implementing a token reward system, the platform encourages users to maintain consistent running haibits.
-2. **Track Progress**: Provide runners with a clear view of their improvement over time through detailed run history and statistics.
-3. **Foster Competition**: Create healthy competition through a global leaderboard system that recognises both dedication and performance.
+2. **Foster Competition**: Create healthy competition through a global leaderboard system that recognises both dedication and performance.
-4. **Build Community**: Develop a space where runners can compete and compare their achievements with others, creating a sense of belonging and mutual motivation.
+3. **Build Community**: Develop a space where runners can compete and compare their achievements with others, creating a sense of belonging and mutual motivation.

 #### Value Proposition: